mhajij/Algebraically_Informed_Deep_Nets/README.md

 ```ruby
 main.py -m training -st group_name -dim 4
 ```
 where group_name is braid_group, ZxZ or symmetric_group.
 Dimension of the disred network should also be specified.
 Note that the choice of the activation is crucial to determine the type of the representation : linear, affine or non-linear.
-This argument is optional and it can be customzed using --network_generator_activation.
+This argument is optional and it can be customized using --network_generator_activation.

 We have also implemented AIDN to compute reprereation for the Temperley-lieb Algebras.